farmersrice/saltzero/README.md

 The network understands high-level concepts, such as the idea that the optimal move might not be the one that wins the local board.
 From my handful of games against it, I can say that the network is extremely effective at trapping its opponent in positions where it seems that almost any move will send the bot to a won square and thus allow it to play anywhere.

 There are a variety of ad-hoc changes I've made to the learning rate and the networks; there's a small text-only readme in the models folder detailing these changes.

+### Thanks

+Huge thanks to Yibo Huang (NinjaDoggy) for providing the source code of his bot for strength comparisons.